cguth7/cguth7.github.io/_posts/2021-02-03-the-cfr-algorithm.md

 (every possible deal of the private cards) instead of sampling a single outcome on line 9.

+Vanilla CFR has i iterations going through entire tree and Chance CFR has i iterations starting with a particular random deal of private cards.
+Each iteration updates nodes for both players.
+CFR returns utility of game state (initially called at root) from player 1’s perspective.
+The average of these over all the iterations from the root is the “game value”.

 ![Chance Sampling Algorithm](../assets/section4/cfr/chancesampling.png "Chance Sampling Algorithm")

+Code of the Vanilla version written in Java is available [here](https://www.dropbox.com/sh/82yxtuceybmf5tm/AADVmM2oWmbaebpk7X9Iyxtba?).

+Code including a best response function for the Chance Sampling algorithm is available [here](https://www.dropbox.com/sh/82yxtuceybmf5tm/AADVmM2oWmbaebpk7X9Iyxtba?) in Java.

 ## Going through an Iteration
 Here we show two full iterations of Chance Sampled CFR where we assume that the chance node has selected P1 Queen and P2 King as the random draw and then iterates over the entire tree from there.